 Image content, including pictures and graphics, can be conveyed in a standard NewsML-G2 document.
 Picture providers and consumers need a rich vocabulary for descriptive and technical metadata, and for administrative metadata such as rights and usage terms.
 There is also a long-established use of embedded metadata, such as the IPTC/IIM Fields in JPEG and TIFF files.
-This Quick Start guide addresses some aspects of embedded metadata, but for a full description of the mapping embedded metadata and IIM fields to G2, this is described in detail in Chapter 21 Mapping Embedded Photo Metadata to NewsML-G2 in the full Guidelines (link provided at the end of this Guide).
+This Quick Start guide addresses some aspects of embedded metadata, but for a full description of the mapping embedded metadata and IIM fields to G2, this is described in detail in Mapping Embedded Photo Metadata to NewsML-G2 in the main Guidelines.